Howard Elis Brown

-Howard Elis Brown was a merchant and politician from Ontario, Canada.
+Howard Elis Brown (December 24, 1902 – October 12, 1992) was a Canadian merchant and politician from Ontario.
 He represented the provincial riding of Welland as a Co-operative Commonwealth Federation (Ontario Section) member of the Legislative Assembly of Ontario from 1943 to 1945.
 He unsuccessfully contested the federal riding of Haldimand as a Co-operative Commonwealth Federation candidate in the 1949 federal election.

+He died at Haldimand War Memorial Hospital in Dunnville, aged 90, after a seven-year illness.